 This is the second part of our Guide to Reading Floor Plans.
 If you wish to know the different types of planning drawings and their purpose, read the first part of the guide here.

 Familiarise yourself with symbols and patterns in your house plans

 Basically, the lines represent the walls of the building and the space in between the lines is the floor.
 The breaks in the walls indicate where the doors, windows, and room openings are.

-But, architectural drawings are highly-detailed documents.
+But, planning drawings are highly detailed documents.
 It shows exactly what kind of wall, flooring material, window, door, and opening to build.
-That’s when the symbols and pattern come into the picture.
+That’s when the symbols and patterns come into the picture.

 Here are the symbols you can find on your house plan.
 We grouped these so it’s easier for you to understand: